10 Reasons to peer: 10. Peering is a quality seal

-10 Reasons to Peer
+10 Reasons to peer: 3.
+Peering lowers latency

 In this third article in our “reasons to peer” series, we look at how peering lowers latency.